appspector/android-sdk/README.md

 }
 ```

-And here, for example, we want to replace a log level to WARN for all messages with word *token*:
+And here, for example, we want to change a log level to WARN for all messages with word *token*:
 ```java
 public class LogFilter implements Filter {